Prati5/Text-Analytics/README.md

 How to Run the .ipynb file:

-1. Open the terminal (Ctrl + Alt + T).
+1.Open the terminal (Ctrl + Alt + T).

-2. Navigate to the folder where your .ipynb file saved.
+2.Navigate to the folder where your .ipynb file saved.

 3.Type jupyter notebook